sshaaf/coolstore-knative/README.md

 ## Deployment
-The deployment is done via the sourcecode. you will need Apache Maven and Java 17 or above to deploy the services to OpenShift
+The deployment is done via the sourcecode. you will need
+- Apache Maven
+- Java 17 or above
+- Node version 16
+- Graal VM - 23 or above (This can be skipped if the payment service is not compiled into Native)

 ![Alt text](./docs/images/deployment.png)

 ### Inventory